 For a small island, 38 miles long and 10 miles wide, Molokai contains amazing natural wonders.
 Along the North Coast, the world's tallest sea cliffs plunge over 3,000 feet to the crashing surf below.
 In the summer months, experience this sight by sea on a charter boat.
 The South Shore is sheltered by the largest reef system in Hawaii.
 Kamakou Preserve is a mountain forest that's home to endangered native plants and rare birds.

-Though Molokai isn't sophisticated, it offers a wide range of places to stay.
+Though Molokai isn't sophisticated, it offers a range of places to stay.
 These include small-scale hotels, seaside condominiums, bed and breakfast cottages and secluded home rentals.
 With only about a dozen restaurants from which to choose, there's still a good variety, from local fare to fine cuisine, served Molokai-style.

 KAUNAKAKAI: Molokai's "capital" town sits in the center of the island.
 Its long wharf forms the island's main harbor, where you'll find charter boats for fishing, snorkeling, whale watching and touring the cliffs and canyons of the "backside."
 The town's commercial strip is one block of a quaint paniolo (Hawaiian cowboy) town of the 1930s.
 It is so unassuming that first-time visitors keep driving around the block looking for the real stores.
 Yet Kaunakakai has everything you'll need, including groceries, hardware, a pharmacy, a gourmet wine and spirits shop, an art gallery, a gift shop and the Kanemitsu Bakery, whose bread is world-famous.
 The road uphill from here passes farms and eventually the dark green orchards of Coffees of Hawaii, which welcomes visitors with a tour, a gift shop and a snack bar.
 You can also visit the Molokai Museum's R.W.
 Meyer Sugar Mill, an 1878 structure restored to operating condition.
 Nearby, Purdy's Natural Macadamia Nuts farm offers tours of its 80-year old orchard.
 The road ends at Palaau State Park and a cliff-top lookout with heart-pounding views of Molokai's North Coast.